 that world was starting to fade away and this is evident in the portrayal of clothed gods.

-The mosaic shown above decorated the banquet hall; it was a hymn to drunkenness and the frame showed small scenes of grape harvesting (see those of the same period at S. Costanza in Rome).
+The mosaic shown above decorated the banquet hall; it was a hymn to drunkenness and the frame showed small scenes of grape harvesting (see those in large mosaics in Lebanon and Algeria).

 The sea, its gods and monsters, fish, fishermen and boats were another very popular subject for mosaics throughout the whole Roman Empire from Tripolis in Libya to Antioch.
 The similarities between this mosaic and others in very far away locations are striking.